dpatlut/dpatlut.github.io/README.md

 #Missing Functionality
--implement ace switch
+1.implement ace switch
--reset of the game
+2.reset of the game
--remove cards from deck after each game
+3.remove cards from deck after each game